-It can also be helpful to include a brief description of the nature of your relationship with the reference (i.e. you could note someone was Supervisor at ABC Company, or Office Manager at XYZ Company), but it is not necessary to include this information.
+Including a brief description of the nature of your relationship with the reference can be helpful.
+For example, you could note someone was your supervisor at ABC Company, or the office manager at XYZ Company.

 Also, the first reference who is called will make the first impression and set the tone for the employer - Another good reason why you should put your strongest reference at the top of the list.

-Now that you know how to complete this document you may want to take a look at how to submit your resume reference page at a job interview.
+Now that you know how to complete your reference page, you may want to take a look at how to submit your resume reference page at a job interview.